-The preservation of Greater Sudbury's heritage resources, including built heritage, archaeological resources, and cultural heritage landscapes are is directly linked to the identified need to improve quality of place.
-These valuable highly visible cultural assets will strengthen the City's identity and appeal, instill a sense of pride in local citizens, and attract the interest of visitors.
+The conservation of Greater Sudbury's heritage resources, including built heritage, archaeological resources, and cultural heritage landscapes are directly linked to the identified need to improve quality of place.
+These valuable cultural assets will strengthen the City's identity and appeal, instill a sense of pride in local citizens, and attract the interest of visitors.